fineanmol/plant-tree/README.md

-🌵 Updated on Mon, 29 Dec 2025 08:51:30 GMT
+🎍 Updated on Mon, 29 Dec 2025 10:02:32 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "First, solve the problem.
+Then, write the code."